Bronchitis Specialist In Houston Texas

 - Coal, fire smoke

-Twice as many women get diagnosed with chronic bronchitis as men do.
-Most people who have the disease are 44 to 65
+twice as many women get diagnosed with chronic bronchitis as men.
+Most people who have the disease are 44 to 65.

-Chronic bronchitis may make it easier for you to catch respiratory infections like colds, the flu, and pneumonia.
+Chronic bronchitis may make it easier to catch respiratory infections like colds, the flu, and pneumonia.

 Your doctor will ask about your smoking history and listen to your lungs with a stethoscope.
 You may take tests, including:

 Pulmonary function tests: This is a series of measurements of how much air your lungs can hold while breathing in and out.